awsdocs/aws-cdk-guide/v2/stacks.md

 # Stacks<a name="stacks"></a>

-A unit of deployment in the AWS Cloud Development Kit \(AWS CDK\) is called a *stack*\.
-Constructs that represent AWS resources are defined within the context of a stack\.
-Stacks are defined within the context of an app\.
-When deploying, constructs within a stack are provisioned as a single unit called an AWS CloudFormation stack\.
+An AWS Cloud Development Kit \(AWS CDK\) *stack* is a collection of one or more constructs, which define AWS resources\.
+Each CDK stack represents an AWS CloudFormation stack in your CDK app\.
+At deployment, constructs within a stack are provisioned as a single unit, called an AWS CloudFormation stack\.
 To learn more about AWS CloudFormation stacks, see [Working with stacks](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/stacks.html) in the *AWS CloudFormation User Guide*\.

 Since CDK stacks are implemented through AWS CloudFormation stacks, AWS CloudFormation quotas and limitations apply\.
 To learn more, see [AWS CloudFormation quotas](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/cloudformation-limits.html)\.